 Giants' Matt Moore: Saddled with 10th loss Monday

-Moore (3-10) allowed four runs (two earned) on six hits and one walk while striking out five over seven innings during Monday's loss to the Indians.
+Moore (3-10) allowed four runs (two earned) on six hits and a walk while striking out five over seven innings during Monday's loss to the Indians.

-Moore pitched fairly well Monday but received no favors from his defense who committed two errors behind him and ended up sticking the 28-year-old with his 10th loss of the season.
-Despite his respectable performance, Moore remains a pitcher that simply cannot be relied upon in any fantasy format this season.
-He'll carry a 5.81 ERA into his upcoming scheduled start Saturday against the Padres.
+Moore pitched fairly well, but he received no favors from his defense, which committed two errors behind him and ended up sticking the 28-year-old with his 10th loss of the season.
+Despite this respectable performance, Moore simply cannot be relied upon in any fantasy format this season.
+He'll carry a 5.81 ERA into Saturday's start against the Padres.

 More News